Employee Performance Management: Definition & Best Practices

 Employee Performance Management – System Components & List of Benefits

+Performance management happens throughout the employee life cycle.
 It usually begins when a person is hired and ends when they leave the company or switch to a new position.
-Performance management also aims to define the interaction between the manager and the employee.
+Managers play a constant and crucial role in the employee life cycle, hence strong performance management systems target the interaction between the manager and the employee.

 Normally, it includes several key components such as: